-- 19.4.80 In accordance with national guidance regarding Noise and Vibration, NPF3 Point 6.8 requires that the appropriate level of environmental assessment and public consultation is conducted for any national development.
-This is to demonstrate that all efforts have been made to mitigate any environmental impacts associated with the Proposed Scheme to an acceptable level at the consenting stage.
-The Proposed Scheme is considered policy compliant by reflecting the level of consultation that has been embedded into all aspects of the project.
-For example, during the construction phase, working hours will be restricted and effective communicative links with local residents have been established. - 19.4.81 Further national clarification is provided in SPP which promotes the reduction of emissions from transport sources.
-A transport assessment should be conducted where a change of use or new development may result in a significant increase in traffic flow.
-The Proposed Scheme is considered compliant with SPP policy as two of the Proposed Scheme's key objectives are; improving traffic flows, and reducing driver stress as opposed to increasing vehicle numbers. - 19.4.82 PAN1/2011 (Planning and Noise)' was published in March 2011 and replaces PAN56 and Circular 10/1999.
-Its aim is to advise on the role of the planning system to control and limit the adverse effects of noise.
-This PAN promotes "the principles of good acoustic design and a sensitive approach to the location of new development.
-It promotes the appropriate location of new potentially noisy development, and a pragmatic approach to the location of new development within the vicinity of existing noise generating uses, to ensure that quality of life is not unreasonably affected and that new development continues to support sustainable economic growth". - 19.4.83 The document then goes on to explain how development control and development management might be employed to achieve these aims, as well as large-scale master planning. - 19.4.84 The Technical Advice Note (TAN) on noise states that the assessment should provide a full understanding of the existing acoustic environment together with the nature of the development, together with the process that should be followed in order to assess the impacts.

-In this instance, the methodology is to identify the noise sensitive receptors, assign levels of sensitivity, undertake a quantitative assessment, which will consider existing noise levels against potential changes due to the project, classify the magnitude of those impacts, undertake a qualitative assessment and assign descriptors to the impacts based upon perception, and consider the overall level of significance.
+- 19.4.82 Point 6.8 of NPF3 requires that the appropriate level of environmental assessment and public consultation is conducted for any national development, to demonstrate that all efforts have been made to mitigate any environmental impacts associated with the Proposed Scheme to an acceptable level at the consenting stage. - 19.4.83 PAN 1/2011 Planning and Noise aims to advise on the role of the planning system to control and limit the adverse effects of noise.
+Paragraph 2 states "The PAN promotes the principles of good acoustic design and a sensitive approach to the location of new development.
+It promotes the appropriate location of new potentially noisy development, and a pragmatic approach to the location of new development within the vicinity of existing noise generating uses, to ensure that quality of life is not unreasonably affected and that new development continues to support sustainable economic growth." - 19.4.84 Technical Advice Note: Assessment of Noise states that an assessment should provide a full understanding of the existing acoustic environment together with the nature of the development, together with the process that should be followed in order to assess the impacts.
+In this instance the methodology is to identify the noise sensitive receptors, assign levels of sensitivity, undertake a quantitative assessment, which will consider existing noise levels against potential changes due to the project, classify the magnitude of those impacts, undertake a qualitative assessment and assign descriptors to the impacts based upon perception, and consider the overall level of significance.